gitjit/gitjit.github.io/_posts/2015-10-25-scala-recursion.md

 author : Jithesh Chandrasekharan
 image:
 comments: true
+meta: Post is about recursion in Scala, Stack over flow error as iterations increases and a file parser using Scala recursion.
 ---

 Recursion means "defining a problem in terms of itself".
 This can be a very powerful tool in writing algorithms.
 Recursion comes directly from Mathematics, where there are many examples of expressions written in terms of themselves.
 For example, the Fibonacci sequence is defined as: F(i) = F(i-1) + F(i-2).
 Recursion is the process of defining a problem (or the solution to a problem) in terms of (a simpler version of) itself.